-Concussions can cause a person to experience many eye and vision problems.
+Concussions can cause a person to experience many vision problems.
 Fortunately, vision therapy can help relieve many of those symptoms.

 Today’s article will show you some of the best eye exercises for concussion that you can do on your own at home.